Placeholder Achieve a Shine: Polish Your Tungsten Wedding Band Right

 And while we're at it—don’t even think about using toothpaste or household abrasives.
 Those might be okay for stainless steel kitchenware, but they can ruin the smooth satin finish or even the integrity of the inlay in your wedding band.

-If your ring came with a warranty or care instructions, check those first.
-Some warranties become void if non-approved cleaners or polishes are used, especially for bands with laser engraving or non-metallic inlays like wood or ceramic.
+Pro Tip: If your ring came with a warranty or care instructions, check those first.
+Some warranties become void if non-approved cleaners or polishes are used.

 Maintaining the Shine and Avoiding Common Mistakes